 Section 17 of Municipal Finance Management Act (MFMA) requires the municipality to prepare an annual budget in the prescribed format.
-National Treasury's MFMA circular 99 have been used as guidance for the compilation of the 2020/21 MTREF.
-The main challenges experienced during the compilation of the 2020/21 MTREF can be summarized as follows
+National Treasury's MFMA circular 108 have been used as guidance for the compilation of the 2021/22 MTREF.
+The main challenges experienced during the compilation of the 2021/22 MTREF can be summarized as follows

-- Ageing and poorly maintained roads and electricity infrastructure - Salaries and wage increases for municipal staff as well as the need to fill all active vacant positions. - Limited and/or very minimal surplus anticipated to be realized from operating budget makes it difficult to accommodate all the wards within the area of jurisdiction of the municipality in terms of capital projects implementations
+- Ageing and poorly maintained roads and electricity infrastructure - Limited and/or very minimal surplus anticipated to be realized from operating budget makes it difficult to accommodate all the wards within the area of jurisdiction of the municipality in terms of capital projects implementations

-The following budget principles and guidelines directly informed the compilation the 2020/21 MTREF:
+The following budget principles and guidelines directly informed the compilation the 2021/22 MTREF:

-- The 2019/20 adjustment budget priorities and targets as well as the base line allocations contained in that adjustment were adopted as the upper limits for the new base lines for the 2020/21 annual budget. - Tariffs and property rates increases should be affordable and should generally not exceed the inflation as measured by the CPI except where there are price increases in the inputs of services that are beyond the control of the municipality, for example: cost of bulk electricity.
-In addition, we had to ensure that our tariffs remained or moved towards being cost reflective, and had to take into account the need to address infrastructure backlogs. - Capital projects and activities funded from external grants are budgeted as per the gazetted amount as outlined in 2020/21 Division of Revenue Act (DoRA). - In addition to cost containment implemented by the municipality, the following items and allocations thereof had to be kept at minimum level: - Consultants and Professional Fees; - Special Projects and Events; - Refreshments and Entertainment (R2 000 allocated per directorate for the entire financial year); - Ad hoc travelling; - Subsistence, Travelling and conference fees; - Telephone and cell phone subscriptions; - Issuing of Material and Store items, and - Overtime.
+- The 2020/21 adjustment budget priorities and targets as well as the base line allocations contained in that adjustment were adopted as the upper limits for the new base lines for the 2021/22 annual budget. - Tariffs and property rates increases should be affordable and should generally not exceed the inflation as measured by the CPI except where there are price increases in the inputs of services that are beyond the control of the municipality, for example: cost of bulk electricity.
+In addition, we had to ensure that our tariffs remained or moved towards being cost reflective, and had to take into account the need to address infrastructure backlogs. - Capital projects and activities funded from external grants are budgeted as per the gazetted amount as outlined in 2021/22 Division of Revenue Act (DoRA). - In addition to cost containment implemented by the municipality, the following items and allocations thereof had to be kept at minimum level: - Consultants and Professional Fees; - Special Projects and Events; - Refreshments and Entertainment (R2 000 allocated per directorate for the entire financial year); - Ad hoc travelling; - Subsistence, Travelling and conference fees; - Telephone and cell phone subscriptions; - Issuing of Material and Store items, and - Overtime.

-In view of the aforementioned, the following table is a consolidated overview of the proposed 2020/21 Medium Term Revenue and Expenditure Framework:
+In view of the aforementioned, the following table is a consolidated overview of the proposed 2021/22 Medium Term Revenue and Expenditure Framework: